gbif/model-material/symbiota/README.md

 Almost all UUIDs were generated on the fly and are not resolvable.

--------BELOW IS FROM LAURA'S MAPPING PROCEDURE.
-NOT APPLIED HERE YET-------

 ## Step-by-step

 Imported `occurrences_dbg.csv` into the table `symbiota_occurrences_dbg`.